-Catching the wave of economic growth in Cyprus, the Cyprus Stock Exchange (CSE) has set its sights on further development and growth.
-A key goal for the CSE in 2019 is to strengthen its role within the economy as a vital capital raising tool to help companies and institutions expand their activities.
-Equally important in this quest is to attract new companies to list on the CSE’s markets to provide new investment opportunities.
+Taking into consideration the need for local companies, and the Cyprus economy in general, to recover from the negative effects of the Covid-19 pandemic, the key goal for the CSE in 2020 is to strengthen its role within the economy as a vital capital raising tool to enable companies and institutions to expand their activities.
+Equally important in this quest is to attract new companies to list their securities on the CSE’s markets thus providing new investment opportunities.
 The CSE has numerous strengths and offers multiple advantages.
-The Exchange provides all basic securities operations, such as listing, trading, clearing and settlement, as well as registry services.
-The Exchange also operates within an advanced legal and regulatory framework, complying with all EU Directives and internationally accepted securities practices.
+The Exchange provides all basic securities’ operations, such as listing, trading, clearing and settlement, as well as registry services.
+The Exchange also operates within an advanced legal and regulatory framework, complying with all EU Directives and internationally accepted securities’ practices.

-The Exchange currently operates a Regulated Market and a Multilateral Trading Facility – the Emerging Companies Market (ECM) – for shares and bonds, which operates under the Cyprus Securities and Stock Exchange Law and the Investment Services and Activities and Regulated Markets Law (MiFID).
+The Exchange currently operates a Regulated Market and a Multilateral Trading Facility – the Emerging Companies Market (ECM) – for shares and bonds, which operate under the Cyprus Securities and Stock Exchange Law and the Investment Services and Activities and Regulated Markets Law (MiFID).
 Shares, rights, warrants, corporate bonds, government bonds/ treasury bills, collective investment schemes and Global Depositary Receipts (GDRs) can be traded on the CSE, with the most popular being shares and bonds.
-Currently, CSE participants include 20 Broker Firms, 13 Custodians and 55 Nominated Advisors.
+Currently, CSE participants include 20 Members (Broker Firms), 13 Custodians and 56 Nominated Advisors.

-The ECM has segments for shares, bonds, shares whose registry is not kept by the Cyprus Central Securities Depository and Central Registry (CSD),and bonds whose registry is not kept by the Cyprus CSD – with 41 ISIN’s for shares and 29 for bonds listed in total.
+The ECM also accepts listing of shares and bonds for companies whose registry is not kept by the Cyprus Central Securities Depository and Central Registry (CSD) – with 44 ISIN’s for shares and 24 for bonds listed in total.
 The ECM offers simplified listing criteria at a low cost and is successfully attracting companies both locally and internationally.
 It has evolved from being mainly focused on small domestic companies, to a growing international market offering opportunities to companies from around the world – and allows for a more personalised service at competitive fees, particularly to companies that are too small to list on a larger exchange or wish to gain their first experience of listing securities within the EU.
-The ECM has proved resilient and successful in the last years, despite the adverse economic climate and allows companies with an attractive commercial proposition to attract funds.
+The ECM has proved resilient and successful in the last years, despite the adverse economic climate and offers companies with an attractive commercial proposition the opportunity to attract funds.

-Additionally, the Exchange also has the responsibility for the establishment and management of a Central Depository and Central Registry (CSD).
-The majority of the securities listed on the CSE are registered also in the CSD.
-Issuers of non-listed securities, that wish to have their registry maintained by the Cyprus Stock Exchange may assign this job to the Cyprus CSD.
+Additionally, the Exchange has the responsibility for the establishment and management of a Central Depository and Central Registry (CSD).
+The majority of the securities listed on the CSE are also registered in the CSD.
+Furthermore, issuers of non-listed securities that wish to have their registry maintained by the Cyprus Stock Exchange may assign this job to the Cyprus CSD.

-With regards to funds, the Cyprus Stock Exchange has several initiatives.
-It already operates two markets for listing funds, the Market for Tradable Collective Investment Schemes and the Market for Non-Tradable Collective Investment Schemes.
+With regards to funds, the Cyprus Stock Exchange has taken several initiatives.
+CSE operates two markets for listing funds, the Market for Tradable Collective Investment Schemes and the Market for Non-Tradable Collective Investment Schemes.
 Listing provides visibility and transparency to investors, and the Exchange provides fast and simple listing procedures and a competitive pricing policy.
-In addition, the CSE has recently launched a new service in order to offer registry services to fund managers, which means maintaining the registry of unit holders of non-tradable funds in the CSE’s Central Depository and Central Registry in a dematerialised form, and handling redemptions and transfers of funds’ units.
+In addition, the CSE has launched a new service in order to offer registry services to fund managers, which means maintaining the registry of unit holders of non-tradable funds at the CSE’s Central Depository and Central Registry in a dematerialised form, and handling redemptions and transfers of funds’ units.

-A key strategy of the Cyprus Stock Exchange is one of regional growth and collaboration with neighbouring stock exchanges.
-The signing of memorandums with other Exchanges has provided the opportunity to collaborate on a wide spectrum of reciprocal issues of interest.
+A key strategy of the Cyprus Stock Exchange is one of regional growth and collaboration with neighbouring stock exchanges, by signing Memorandums of Understanding with other exchanges.

 The CSE offers fully computerised online trading, clearing and settlement.
 Investors have access to the Securities listed on the CSE Market as well as to the securities listed on the Athens Exchange Market (Athex Group) through the Common Trading Platform established between the two Exchanges.
 Through this platform, Greek market participants (members and custodians) have access to view and trade the securities listed on the CSE and vice versa.
 The CSE also provides a successful service to non-listed companies that wish to submit their registries for handling by the Cyprus Central Depository and Central Registry.